Salsarita’s Fresh Mexican Grill logo

 What Is Salsarita’s Fresh Mexican Grill?

-Salsarita’s Fresh Mexican Grill is a fast-casual franchise serving Mexican food such as burritos, tacos, quesadillas, salads and nachos.
-Franchisees are required to serve alcoholic beverages (unless they request not to or cannot obtain a license), making alcohol sales a material revenue stream.
-Restaurants are typically located in strip shopping centers, regional malls, and freestanding buildings, and the franchisor also franchises non-traditional locations such as airports, college campuses, and corporate campuses.
+Salsarita’s Fresh Mexican Grill is a fast-casual franchise serving Mexican food such as burritos, tacos, quesadillas, and salads.
+The business model includes dine-in and carry-out service, and requires franchisees to serve alcohol unless specifically exempted.
+Restaurants are typically located in strip shopping centers, regional malls, and freestanding buildings, as well as non-traditional sites like airports and college campuses.

 Salsarita’s Fresh Mexican Grill Franchise: Pros and Cons